Religion Communicators Council

 The Religion Communicators Council is an American nonprofit organization representing marketing, communications and public relations officers from 60 different faith-based institutions in the United States.
 Founded in 1929 as the Religious Publicity Council, it changed its name to the National Religious Publicity Council in 1949, the Religious Public Relations Council in 1963, and became the Religion Communicators Council in 1998.
 It was originally focused on communications needs for Christian organizations, but in 1970 it expanded its membership to all religious faiths.

-The organization is headquartered in the Interchurch Center in New York City and has 13 branches across the U.S. It hosts an annual conference to discuss media strategies and issues.
+The organization has several branches across the U.S. It hosts an annual conference to discuss media strategies and issues.
 It also presents the Wilbur Awards, an annual tribute to mainstream media's coverage of faith-based issues.

+Awards

+The Religious Communicators Council grants several awards.

 Wilbur Awards

 The Council has presented Wilbur Awards annually since 1949.
 They honor excellence by individuals in secular media – print and online journalism, book publishing, broadcasting, and motion pictures – in communicating religious issues, values and themes.
 Winners receive a stained-glass trophy.
 The award is named for Marvin C. Wilbur, a pioneer in religious public relations and longtime Council leader.